|London Brain Bee at Western|

 Every participant will receive a t-shirt and prize bag from Western University.

 The 1st place winner will receive a beautiful traveling trophy plaque engraved with the winner's name, school and year to be displayed in the trophy case at their school for a year.
 The 1st place winner of the Brain Bee will represent London at the Annual CIHR Canadian National Brain Bee to compete for the right to be called the BEST BRAIN in Canada.
-The Canadian National Brain Bee will be held at McMaster University in Hamilton.
+The Canadian National Brain Bee will be held at McMaster University in Hamilton on May 30th, 2015.
 Neuroscience and Medical Students from Western University will help the winner prepare for the national event.
 Additional exciting prizes are awarded at the national competition each year.

 The winner of the CIHR Canadian Brain Bee will win a trip for two to represent Canada at the 2015 International Brain Bee competition in Australia to compete for the right to be called the BEST BRAIN in the World!

 Be sure to like/follow our Facebook page to get access to updates, sample questions, FAQs and tips!